lumixem/OpenGL_Template/README.md

 The template already displays a simple triangle, contains a Dear ImGui context and displays an ImGui window, therefore it is easy to build upon and expand.

+## Building
+1. Download the zip
+2. Extract to your desired location
+3. Open the .sln file
+4. Build the solution.
+The .vcxproj will then appear

 ### Current features:
 - [**GLFW**](https://www.glfw.org/)
 - [**GLAD**](https://glad.dav1d.de/)